 Just like our client in South America, everyone is able to upload their images to the platform, label them, and use the data to train a deep convolutional network model.
 Although the process sounds complicated, we have tried our best to make it as simple as possible.

 To get started, check our blog post library about how to choose the right image labeling tool for the job and how to train an object detection model with your data.
-The SentiSight.ai platform is here to help you develop the solution of your dreams.
+The SentiSight.ai platform is here to help you develop the solution of your dreams, whether that be within the agricultural industry or others like retail.